NimunB/Ray-Tracer/README.md

 # CS 488 Ray Tracer Demo

 ## New Primitives
 Cones, Cylinders, and Planes were added as new primitives to the modeling language.
-They were implemented by finding using their implicit equations in the intersection test.
+They were implemented by finding using their implicit equations in the intersection tests.

 <table>
   <tr>